Appa (Avatar: The Last Airbender): Reception and legacy

+Based on previews of Netflix's Avatar live-action production, Polo felt that the new depiction was not as "absolutely cursed" as the Shyamalan version.

-In season 4 of the television series Star Wars: The Clone Wars, Clone Sergeant Appo has a white arrow on his helmet referencing Appa.
+In season 4 of the television series Star Wars: The Clone Wars, Clone Commander Appo has a white arrow on his helmet referencing Appa.
 The supervising director of The Clone Wars, Dave Filoni, worked on the first season of Avatar.
+Appa's voice actor, Dee Bradley Baker, also voices Commander Appo (amongst other clones) in The Clone Wars series.